yncu-2210e25fb88d03f829aba602d59e6132d2/yncu-takehome-app/README.md

 - Using code from your previous projects (Please just document that you've used code from a previous project.
 This does not hurt your submission in any way!)
 - Using external libraries not provided in the [2.3.
 Stack & Requirements](#23-stack--requirements) section!

+Again, if there is anything that you're concerned may constitute as cheating, please reach out!

 ## 2.3.
 Stack & Requirements

 Leverage this stack to build your application.
 Reasons as to why you're required to use this stack are defined below.